REFINERY SEPARATION PROCESSES - 2022/3

 - Examination – 80%, 2 hours (LO1, LO2, LO3, LO4)

-Verbal feedback during tutorial sessions and the optional drop-in sessions, written feedback from Class Tests.
+Verbal feedback during tutorial sessions, written feedback on the coursework.

 - a systematic appreciation and critical awareness of the importance of component separation to the process industry